Skip to main content

 Be aware of things that can block airways.

 Foods such as hot dogs, carrots, hard candy and even peanut butter can get stuck in the throat of a young child.
 Household items such as buttons, bottle caps and small toys can also be dangerous.
-Keep choke hazards out of reach.
-Cut food into pieces that won't get stuck.
-And be aware that even older children can choke on small objects; keep a close eye on what they're eating and doing.
+Keep choking hazards out of reach.
+Cut food into pieces that won't get stuck in your child’s throat.
+And be aware that even older children can choke on small objects.
+To lower their risk, keep a close eye on what they're eating and doing.
 Read more on how to prevent choking.

 portrait of Kimberly A. Ruscher MD